Tag

 “With cause.”
 She acknowledged.

 “Me either.”
-Manny shrugged.
-“Let’s give it a try.”
+Manny agreed.
+“What the hell, let’s give it a try.”

-“Two things…” Rhea hesitated, “There’s some food I just don’t like–”
+“Two things …” Rhea hesitated, “There’s some food I just don’t like–”

 “Cantaloupe, turkey bacon, soy, kale, veal – on principal – and duck, except Peking.”
 She told him.